fusioncharts/dev_centre_docs/getting-started/django/dynamically-add-chart-event-listener-using-django.md

 from ..fusioncharts import FusionCharts

 # Loading Data from a Static JSON String
-# It is a example to show how to attach event in chart.
+# It is an example to show how to attach event in the chart.
-# The `chart` method is defined to load chart data from an JSON string.
+# The `chart` method is defined to load chart data from a JSON string.

 def chart(request):